bmaltais/kohya_ss/README.md

 (Single GPU with id `0` will be used.)

+### about PyTorch and xformers

+Other versions of PyTorch and xformers seem to have problems with training.
+If there is no other reason, please install the specified version.

 ## Upgrade

 When a new release comes out you can upgrade your repo with the following command: